 I had to do two coats of the craft paint – it took maybe two episodes of Vampire Diaries.
 Or, for those of you who measure time like normal people, a little under two hours.

 little lot distracted by Ian Somerhalder’s jawline.

 But, I digress.
 Once the black paint was done, it was time for the gold leaf.
 I was a little terrified of this before I got started because it seems so intimidating.
 But this stuff is seriously foolproof.
 It looks amazing no matter how much you feel like you’re messing it up, and it’s really impossible to make it look bad.

 All you have to do is paint on the adhesive and waited a few minutes for it to become tacky – the directions say wait at least 20 minutes before applying the gold leaf, but I found that it didn’t take more than 5 or 10 for it to get tacky (and if I waited much longer it started to lose the stick).
 So, I’d just paint it on and test it every few minutes until it felt nice and sticky, then I’d plop the gold leaf on and press it down until it all stuck.

 From there, I just removed the excess gold leaf and we were good to go!
 It took a few applications in some spots to really get the whole thing covered, but when all was said and done it was a really simple process that was only slightly annoying.

 It did make a big mess though.
 Fair warning.

 And just like that, it was done!
-We considered painting the base a fun color, but I kinda dig the wood look and we couldn’t agree on a good color, so we decided to leave it as-is for now.
+We considered painting the base a fun color, but I kinda dig the wood look with the black globe and we couldn’t agree on a good color, so we decided to leave it as-is for now.

 Anyone else drooling over